Martin Sawi

-Martin Dominic Martin Hassan (born 16 September 1999) is a South Sudanese footballer who plays as a midfielder for South Korean club Ulsan Citizen FC and the South Sudan national team.
+Martin Dominic Martin Hassan (born 16 September 1999) is a South Sudanese footballer who plays as a midfielder for South Korean club Pyeongchang United FC and the South Sudan national team.

 Club career

-Sawi began his career at South Sudanese club Young Stars, before moving to South Korea in 2016 to sign for Ansan Greeners.
-In 2018, Sawi signed for Goyang Citizen.
+Sawi began his career at the South Sudanese club Young Stars, before moving to South Korea in 2016 to sign for Ansan Greeners.
+In 2018, Sawi signed up as a Goyang Citizen.
 In January 2020, after scoring 19 goals in 35 appearances for Goyang, Sawi signed for K3 League club Yangju Citizen.

 International career

 In November 2018, Sawi made an appearance for South Sudan's under-23 team against Uganda at Juba Stadium.
 On 17 November 2019, Sawi made his debut for South Sudan in a 2–1 loss against Burkina Faso.